joinmeow/amazon-cognito-passwordless-auth/client/react/README-REACT.md

   const {
-    setupStatus, // IDLE, GENERATING, READY, VERIFYING, VERIFIED, ERROR secretCode, // The TOTP secret code to display to the user qrCodeUrl, // URL for QR code that can be scanned errorMessage, // Error message if any
+    setupStatus, // IDLE, GENERATING, READY, VERIFYING, VERIFIED, ERROR secretCode, // The TOTP secret code to display to the user qrCodeUrl, // URL for QR code that can be scanned (uses configured issuer name) errorMessage, // Error message if any
     beginSetup, // Function to start the TOTP setup process verifySetup, // Function to verify the TOTP code resetSetup, // Function to reset the setup process } = useTotpMfa();

+  // The issuer name can be configured (defaults to "YourApp"):
+  // configure({ totp: { issuer: "YourCompany" } })

   return (
     <div>